 Should you buy the Apple AirPods?

 Let’s be honest, you’re probably not buying AirPods for sound quality.
 If you are, you’re better off finding something on our list of alternatives to scratch that itch.
 The only difference I can find between them is that the AirPods have killer features, and they’re wireless.
-The reasons to buy the AirPods have nothing to do with sound and everything to do with convenience, but that only works if you have an iPhone and ears that fit the product.
-The charging case is amazingly built and easy to carry; removing one ‘bud to pause or play music works perfectly, and the connection rarely drops.
-Plus, the new version gives the Airpods even more battery life and you can charge the case wirelessly which is nice.
+The reasons to buy the AirPods have everything to do with convenience, but that only works if you have an iPhone and ears that fit the product.
+The charging case is amazingly built and easy to carry; removing one bud to pause or play music works perfectly, and the connection rarely drops.
+Plus, the new version gives the AirPods even more battery life and you can charge the case wirelessly which is nice.